 The TOE implements a pair of security functional requirements that ensure it operates within conditions under which it can maintain a secure state.
-In particular, this covers operating conditions: applied voltage, clock frequency and temerature are monitored and potentially insecure values detected, causing the chip to enter the reset state.
+In particular, this covers environmental conditions: applied voltage and clock frequency are monitored and potentially insecure values detected, causing the chip to enter the reset state.
 The reset state makes the secure state for FPT_FLS.1.
 The secure state is represented in [BSI-PP-0035, fig 15], reproduced below: